marksolly/code-index-mcp/NEW_LANG_GUIDE.md

         Define which relationship types must be resolved before others using the `relationship_dependencies` property.
         The test suite automatically sorts tests based on these dependencies to ensure correct execution order.
 This will also help guide your phase 2 and phase 3 design.
         Example: `'calls': ['imports', 'declares_class']`
-    4. List of Generic Handler classes to be used and rationale for using each.
+    4. List of Base Classes to inherit from and rationale for using each.
-        Check `src/code_index_mcp/indexing/relationship_handlers/common/` for available generic handlers.
+        Check `src/code_index_mcp/indexing/relationship_handlers/common/` for available base classes.
-        Example: `CallRelationshipHandler` for handling function/method calls.
+        Example: `BaseImportHandler` for handling import relationships (provides 80-90% of logic).
-    5. List of Unsuitable Generic Handler classes.
+    5. List of Base Classes that may not be suitable.
-        Make sure you say why a generic handler is not suitable.
-Identifying the deficiency will give insight into the work to be done.
+        Make sure you say why a base class is not suitable.
+Identifying the deficiency will help determine if you need a custom implementation.
-        Example: `GenericCallHandler` doesn't handle language-specific call syntax.
+        Example: `BaseImportHandler` doesn't handle language-specific import syntax patterns.
     6. List of proposed new Handler classes.
         Specify which relationship types need custom handlers and why.
-        Example: `GoCallRelationshipHandler` for Go-specific call patterns.
+        Example: `GoImportHandler` inheriting from `BaseImportHandler` for Go-specific import patterns.
     7. List of relevant files for context, including which files from other languages will be used as examples.
         Example: Look at `python_symbol_extractor.py` for symbol extraction patterns.
     8. List of unknowns and assumptions.